Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

 where $T_a$ and $w_a$ were defined in Definition \ref{s02040201}.
 Probabilistically speaking, this implies that $\psi_L$ is the stochastic superposition of $n^L$ eddies with transfers $T_a^*$, transforming the flow field at the $L$-th intermittent moment $t_L$ with probabilities $\mP(\psi_L(z_0) = T_a^*\psi_0(z_0))=w_a$.
-We also note that by Theorem \ref{s03010001} the corresponding velocity transfer operator is
+Also note that by Theorem \ref{s03010001} the corresponding velocity transfer operator is

-There are two possible interpretations of the iteration of the above transfer operator - probabilistic and physical.
-Probabilistically it means that considering the next iterate $\psi_{L+1}$ to be a random variable, its expected value is $\T\psi_L$.
-A related financial interpretation is that the collective action of the eddies, is a portfolio.
-Physically, weighted transfer can be interpreted as weighting the effect each eddy can have on the fluid at an intermittent moment.
+There are two possible interpretations of the weighted transfer iteration - probabilistic and physical.
+Probabilistically it means that considering the next iterate $\psi_{L+1}(z_0)$ to be a random variable located at each $z_0\in\C$, its expected value is $\T\psi_L(z_0)$.
+Physically, weighted transfer can be interpreted as weighting the effect each eddy - represented by $T_k^*$ - has on the fluid at an intermittent moment at a particular point in space.
+This is essentially a chaos game.

-Succinctly, we observe that iteration corresponds to intermittency, and hereby theorize that the intermittent evolution of turbulence towards the equilibrium state of Fully Developed Turbulence, corresponds to the iteration of $\T$ ad infinitum to an invariant flow $\T\psib = \psib$.
+Succinctly, we claim that iteration corresponds to intermittency, and hereby theorize that the intermittent evolution of turbulence towards the equilibrium state of Fully Developed Turbulence, corresponds to the iteration of $\T$ ad infinitum to an invariant flow $\T\psib = \psib$.
 Therefore $\psib$ will represent our model for the fully developed turbulent flow field, and showing its unique existence now becomes our primary goal, along with finding an appropriate function space where this is possible and physically most reasonable.
+Progressing towards this goal, we state a weighted generalization of Theorem \ref{s03010001}.

 \begin{thm} For the weighted transfer operator\ $\T$\ the following properties hold.